akjeldsen/Week-4-Assignment/README.md

 The goal of this script is to output a Tidy file.
-Tidy: Each variable is in its own column
+Tidy: *Each variable is in its own column.
-Each observation, or case, is in its own row
+*Each observation, or case, is in its own row

 Task:
 1.Merges the training and the test sets to create one data set.